google/ExoPlayer/playlists.md

 title: Playlists
 ---

-Playlists are supported using `ConcatenatingMediaSource`, which enables sequential playback of multiple `MediaSource`s.
-The following example represents a playlist consisting of two videos.
+The playlist API is defined by the `Player` interface, which is implemented by all `ExoPlayer` implementations.
+It enables sequential playback of multiple media items.
+The following example shows how to start playback of a playlist containing two videos:

 ~~~
-MediaSource firstSource =
-    new ProgressiveMediaSource.Factory(...).createMediaSource(firstVideoUri);
-MediaSource secondSource =
-    new ProgressiveMediaSource.Factory(...).createMediaSource(secondVideoUri);
+// Build the media items.
+MediaItem firstItem = MediaItem.fromUri(firstVideoUri);
+MediaItem secondItem = MediaItem.fromUri(secondVideoUri);
+// Add the media items to be played.
+player.addMediaItem(firstItem);
+player.addMediaItem(secondItem);
+// Prepare the player.
+player.prepare();
-// Plays the first video, then the second video.
+// Start the playback.
-ConcatenatingMediaSource concatenatedSource =
-    new ConcatenatingMediaSource(firstSource, secondSource);
+player.play();
 ~~~
 {: .language-java}